 While Greece has rejected reform proposals by its creditors as "absurd" and "unrealistic," Brussels has called for a "financially sound" alternative plan.
 DW examines the proposals in the Greek debt clash.

-, the leftist government in Athens on Friday hardened its stance toward its bailout lenders, with Prime Minister Alexis Tsipras calling their proposals "absurd" and "unrealistic."
+After delaying the repayment of a loan to the International Monetary Fund (IMF), the leftist government in Athens on Friday hardened its stance toward its bailout lenders, with Prime Minister Alexis Tsipras calling their proposals "absurd" and "unrealistic."

 In an uncompromising speech to parliament, Tsipras said a proposal by Athens made earlier this week was the only realistic basis for a deal and accused Europe of failing to understand that Greek lawmakers could not vote for more austerity.